stitchdata/docs/_saas-integrations/salesforce/salesforce-latest.md

       By default, when new fields are added to Salesforce objects, Stitch will automatically detect and begin replicating data from them.

       If you prefer to track new fields manually, uncheck the **Replicate new fields automatically** checkbox.

+      Please note, this setting cannot be changed after the integration is saved.

       {% capture new-fields-replicating-tables %}
       **Data for New Fields in Already-Replicating Tables**<br>